Discover the water mills of Forest Brook and Itter Brook with the ErfgoedApp

 Although every mill is more than worth a visit, a special mention goes to the Klaaskensmolen in Neeroeteren.
 You have to look for it, but the mill is close to node 47 of the Knooppuntennetwerk.

 The Klaaskensmolen is not just another water-powered mill.
 It is the only still active water-powered wood sawmill in Flanders.
 Miller Lucas Ceelen operates the impressive sawing mechanism with great skill and love.
 The sawing machine installed during World War I, with a horizontally placed saw blade, is therefore a real oldie that should be treated with respect.
-The mill volunteers enthusiastically explain how the impressive machine cuts through the thick tree trunks.
+The mill volunteers enthusiastically talk about how the impressive machine cuts through the thick tree trunks.

 And be sure to ask the millers about the story of the OLS bölkes.
 The OLS is a large traditional archery festival in which about 130 archers from both Limburgs participate.
 We won't give away what bölkes are and what the Klaaskensmolen had to do with them.
 Because the millers of the Klaaskensmolen can tell you that story much better!